davidrmiller/biosim4/rearchitect.md

     * factory / builders of the domain

 * move executeActions() to be an Indiv class method

+* Add an Environment class to contain the Grid, Peeps etc
+    * Use this to operate on Indivs in the environment eg getSensor()

 # application
 * classes / code